gecko984/supervenn/README.md

 Each row is a set, the order from bottom to top is the same as in the `sets` list.

-The numbers at the bottom show the sizes of all intersections, aka **chunks**.
+The numbers at the bottom show the sizes (cardinalities) of all intersections, aka **chunks**.
 The sizes of sets and their intersections (chunks) are up to proportion.

 The algorithm automatically chooses an order of the chunks (the colimns of the array plotted) to minimize the number of parts, in which the sets are broken.
 As you can see, there is only one gap inside all rows, namely in the blue set.
 This is achieved using a quasi-greedy optimization algorithm with randomization.